The Eurasian Eagle Owl is a very large, heavy owl with prominent ear-tufts, and powerful feathered talons.

 independent between September and November in Europe, and leave the parents' territory (or

 are driven out by them).
 At this time the male begins to sing again and inspect potential

 Young reach maturity in the following year, but normally breed when 2-3 years old.

 Mortality: Eurasian Eagle Owls may live more than 60 years in captivity.
 In the wild, about 20 years may be the maximum.
 They have no real natural enemies; electrocution, collision with traffic, and shooting are the main causes of death.

 Habitat: Eagle Owls occupy a variety of habitats, from coniferous forests to warm deserts.
 Rocky landscapes are often favoured.
 Adequate food supply and nesting sites seem to be the most important prerequisites.

-Distribution: North Africa, Europe, Asia, Middle East.
+Distribution: Europe, northern Asia, and the Middle East.

 Original Description: Linnaeus, Carolis.
 1758.
 Systema Naturae (Syst.
 Nat) ed.
 10: p 92.